 There are usually 2 steps to genetic testing:

 - If your relative's test is positive, you can have the predictive genetic test to see if you have the same faulty gene.
 Your GP will refer you to a local genetics service for a blood test (you'll need a copy of your relative's test results).
-The result will take up to 2 weeks to come through after a blood sample is taken, but this may not happen at your first appointment.
-This test is fully predictive as a "clear" negative test, which will mean you have not inherited the family high risk of cancer.
+The result will usually take up to 2 - 4 weeks to come through after a blood sample is taken, but this may not happen at your first appointment.
+This test is very likely to find the faulty gene but on rare occasions it may miss it.

-When there are no affected relatives available, full testing of BRCA1 and BRCA2 may be possible for those with at least a 10% chance of having a genetic fault.
+When there are no affected relatives available, full testing of BRCA1 and BRCA2 may be possible for those with at least a 10% chance of having a faulty gene.
 This usually means having a very strong family history of early onset breast and particularly ovarian cancer.
-It takes 4 to 8 weeks to get the result, but this is not fully predictive as a negative test, so cannot rule out that the problem in relatives is due to a different gene.
+It can take 4 to 8 weeks or longer to get the result.

 What a positive result means